If you’re a Citi cardholder and struggling with credit card bills, the new offer may prove valuable to you.

 Should you redeem points towards your minimum payment?According to The Points Guy, your ThankYou points are worth under 1 cent each when redeemed towards your minimum payment.

 The redemption value varies by card, but as is commonly the case with rewards credit cards, you get the best value out of ThankYou Points when redeeming for travel.
-For example, a travel redemption with the Citi Premier® Card will get you a value of 1.25 cents per point when you redeem via the ThankYou rewards center.
 This makes redeeming towards your credit card bill a less favorable option.

 It’s also important to note that it’s always best to pay your credit card bill in full to avoid expensive interest charges and higher credit utilization.